coronalabs/GettingStarted08/README.md

 * Eric Matyas ([soundimage.org](http://www.soundimage.org)) for the game's music and sound effects.
 Eric offers numerous audio tracks and sound effects on his website, available on a donation basis.

-* ([Kenney](http://kenney.nl/)) for some of the game artwork.
-Kenney game studio supports other developers by creating free game assets and high quality learning material.
+* Kenney ([kenney.nl](http://kenney.nl/)) for some of the game artwork.
+Kenney game studio supports other developers by creating free game assets and high quality learning materials.